By: Meghan Boice

 Include as much information as possible: If you don’t want to spend all of your time answering the same questions through emails, phone calls or online comments, then include all the information for each product right on the site.
 This also helps the customers that conduct a lot of research and compare products and retailers before making a purchase to get all the information they need to convert.

-Top keywords - know what they are & include them: Each industry and each product has their own top keywords that most consumers are searching with, so you'll want to do your keyword research before writing your product descriptions.
+Top keywords - know what they are & include them: Each industry and each product has its own top keywords that most consumers are searching with, so you'll want to do your keyword research before writing your product descriptions.
 If you want your products and business to appear in organic searches, incorporate the top keywords related to your product and your brand throughout the product description.
 Avoid keyword stuffing by repeating your top keywords over and over, but instead, add them as they fit naturally into your sentences and bullet points.

 Know your audience: You know your business better than anyone.
 It’s important to know who your customers are, what type of language they use and what’s important to them.
 Use this knowledge and tailor each of your product descriptions to fit your brand and what your audience is expecting.
 It’s important to keep a consistent voice in all of your messaging.